 Prior to this offering, there has been no public market for the Common Units.
-The initial public offering price for the Common Units will be determined through negotiations between the General Partner and the representatives of the Underwriters.
-For a description of the factors to be considered in determining the initial public offering price, see "Underwriting."
+The initial public offering price for the Common Units was determined through negotiations between the General Partner and the Underwriters.
+For a description of the factors considered in determining the initial public offering price, see "Underwriting."
 No assurance can be given as to the market prices at which the Common Units will trade.
 The Common Units have been approved for listing on the New York Stock Exchange, subject to official notice of issuance, under the symbol "PAA."